 The Arboretum offers daily guided walking tours and special seasonal tours and workshops.
 Or you can choose to walk through the park on your own at your leisure.
 Plaques identifying plants and their origins are prevalent.
 Information about the desert plant life and park maintenance is found on boards throughout the park.

 The Hummingbird & Butterfly Garden features plants known to attract hummingbirds and butterflies and is a favourite section of the park for photographers.
 But birds and butterflies are not limited to this section of the Arboretum.
 I heard and saw birds throughout my walk around the park.
 I spotted butterflies in several areas.

 The Main Trail is one and a half miles long.
 The High Trail provides another half a mile to explore.
 About half of the Main Trail is wheelchair accessible.
 The Upper Sonoran and South American exhibits are not wheelchair accessible.
 The Upper Sonoran Natural Exhibit trail is steep at times but offers great views.

 The Arobertum protects biodiversity by sustaining wild habitats along Silver King Wash and Queen Creek and in upland locations.
 Staff carefully monitor each new plant in the non-native collections to prevent spread into wild areas.

-There are treasures to be enjoyed no matter what season you visit.
-I’ve been there in November and enjoyed the fall colours.
+The plants at Boyce Thompson Arboretum change with the seasons.
+There are treasures to be enjoyed no matter the season.
+I’ve visited in March when wildflowers were brilliant, in April when cacti were blooming, and in November when there were fall colours.
 Other times are prime times for birds, butterflies, dragonflies and lizards.